On March 2, 1994 Kurt Cobain checked into Suite 541 of Rome’s Excelsior Hotel for a much needed rest in the midst of Nirvana’s world tour.

 By the time Love awoke the next morning at about 5:30, Cobain was lying on the floor near the bed in a coma.
 Between 6:00-6:30 A.M., The Excelsior front desk employees receive a frantic call from Love summoning an ambulance for an unconscious Kurt.

 Cobain was rushed to the Umberto I Polyclinic Hospital and had his stomach pumped.

 Policlinico Umberto I – Viale del Policlinico, 155, 00161 Roma, Rom (Lazio), Italy

-Kurt was then was transferred to Rome American Hospital, where he regained consciousness later that afternoon.
+Kurt was then transferred to Rome American Hospital, where he regained consciousness later that afternoon.

 Rome American Hospital – Via Emilio Longoni, 69, 00155 Roma, Rom (Lazio), Italy

-Here's a photo of Kurt and Frances at Sea-Tac Airport in Seattle.
+Here’s a photo of Kurt and daughter Frances Bean at Seattle Sea-Tac Airport.

 In a statement released to concert promoters, the band announced it was postponing its remaining European concerts, explaining, “Kurt Cobain will recover fully from last week’s incident.
 However, he will need time to recuperate.”
 But Nirvana will go on.
 Said a source close to the group: “The incident, if anything, brings the band closer together, ” but less then a month later Kurt Cobain would be gone forever…